-• In the Treeview, right click on the Deformed mesh layer and select On/off to turn off its display.
+• In the Treeview, right click on the Deformed mesh layer and turn off its display.

 Beam/Shell Slicing

 The Slice Resultants Beams/Shells facility will now be used to review the results on the overall length of Girder 2.
 This allows the conversion of the results from a complex shell model into an equivalent beam analogy and permits results to be calculated at specified locations along the run of girders.